 Burial is open to all Veterans discharged from active military service under conditions other than dishonorable.
 Their spouses, minor children, and under certain conditions, unmarried adult children are also eligible for burial.
 Eligible spouses may be buried, even if they predecease the Veteran.
 Also eligible for burial are members of the reserve components of the Armed Forces, the Army and National Guard, and the Reserve Officer Training Corps who die while on active duty for training or performing service, or who have 20 years of service in reserve components of the Armed Forces creditable for retired pay.

 Currently we operate one State Veterans Cemetery in Little Falls, Minnesota.
 A second State Veterans Cemetery is under construction in Preston, Minnesota.
-It is expected to open in the fall of 2015.

 *Fees for spouse/eligible dependents cannot be prepaid and are subject to change.